-Zoology is the scientific study of animals, including how they behave, reproduce, evolve, and interact with other species and their environment.
-By understanding how animals work, we can pick up important clues about how our own bodies function.
-You will study specialist topics such as:
+Zoology is the scientific study of all forms of animal life, including how they behave, reproduce, evolve, and interact with other species and their environment.

 This shared first year provides you with a thorough knowledge of the fundamentals of biology, through topics such as the diversity of form and function in animals, plants and micro-organisms.

 You also study modules in:

 You can transfer to one of our other degrees before the second year should your interests change (subject to achieving the appropriate grades).

 All of our Biology and Zoology degrees are designed to ensure that you gain practical experience.
 You have the opportunity to take part in a number of field courses including:

 We also offer a vocational placement module, which enables you to enhance your CV by gaining academic credit for work in biology off campus.

 This degree is run by the friendly School of Biology, located in the Ridley Building on Newcastle's city-centre campus.

 I am doing a research project for my dissertation, I have enjoyed the freedom of being able to design and carry out the investigation on my own.
 I also feel a sense of pride and accomplishment having nearly completed it.

 The standard of lecturing and support available to me has been outstanding and I can't wait for next year.